-As discussed in the previous module, we know that there are three types of functions in Python.
+As discussed in the previous module, we know that there are three types of Python Functions.
 One of them is an anonymous function.
-Anonymous functions in python are the functions without a name.
-Now to define a normal function, we use the keyword def.
-Similarly, to define an anonymous function we use a keyword lambda.
-Since anonymous functions are defined using lambda keyword, they are also sometimes referred to as lambda functions.
+Anonymous functions are the functions without a name.
+Now, to define a normal function, we use the keyword, ‘def’.
+Similarly, to define an anonymous function, we use the keyword, ‘lambda’.
+Since anonymous functions are defined using the lambda keyword, they are also sometimes referred to as lambda functions.

-In this module, we will learn all about the lambda functions in Python in order to get started with it.
-Following is the list of all the topics that we will cover in this module, in case you need to jump to a specific one.
+In this module, we will learn all about lambda functions in Python in order to get started with them.
+Following is the list of all topics covered in this module.

-Lambda keyword is used to define anonymous functions, that is, the functions without name.
-The lambda functions are not that much different from the regular functions that are defined using the def keyword.
+The lambda keyword is used to define anonymous functions, that is, functions without names.
+Python lambda functions are not much different from the regular functions that are defined using the def keyword.

-In the above example, we have simply performed addition operation using lambda function.
-If we compare this example to the syntax of the lambda function, a and b are the arguments and a+b is the expression that is being evaluated and returned and the whole statement is the lambda function.
-We have passed the values in the arguments as soon as we have defined the lambda function (values being 4 and 6 respectively).
+In the above example, we simply performed addition operation using the lambda function in Python.
+If we compare this example to the syntax of the Python lambda function, a and b are the arguments and a+b is the expression that is being evaluated and returned, and the whole statement is the lambda function.
+We have passed the values in arguments as soon as we defined the lambda function (values being 4 and 6, respectively).
 The same operation can be performed using a regular function as shown below:

-Now the question here is that if we can perform the same operation using a regular function then why do we need lambda function?
-So, moving forward let’s find out why we need Lambda functions at all.
+Now, the question here is that if we can perform the same operation using a regular function, then why do we need a lambda function in Python?
+Moving forward, let’s find out why we need Python lambda functions at all.

-Lambda function is not an absolute necessity in Python, but using lambda function in certain situations definitely makes it a bit easier to write the code.
+A lambda function is not an absolute necessity in Python, but using a lambda function in certain situations definitely makes it a bit easier to write the code.
 Not just that, it also makes the written code a bit cleaner.
-What kind of situation, you might be wondering?
-The following listed are some of the situation where using lambda function is preferred.
+Now, in what all situations using a lambda function is beneficial?
+Following are some of the situations where using a lambda function is preferred.

-So, to summarize, a lambda function behaves like a function, takes argument and returns a value but is not bound to any name or identifier.
-There is no need to use the return statement in Lambda function, it will always return the value obtained by evaluating the lambda expression.
+So, to summarize, a lambda function behaves like a regular function, takes an argument, and returns a value but is not bound to any name or identifier.
+There is no need to use the return statement in a lambda function in Python; it will always return the value obtained by evaluating the lambda expression in Python.

 Download Interview Questions asked by top MNCs in 2019?